Arden railway station, Melbourne

-Arden railway station is a railway station currently under construction as part of the Metro Tunnel project.
-It will be served by the Sunbury, Pakenham and Cranbourne lines.
-It will be built in North Melbourne, below Laurens and Arden Streets, using the cut-and-cover method.
-Major construction commenced in April 2018.
+Arden railway station is an under-construction heavy commuter rail railway station on the Cranbourne, Pakenham and Sunbury lines, serving the north-western Melbourne suburb of North Melbourne in Victoria, Australia.
+When opened as part of the Metro Tunnel project, Arden will be an underground premium station, featuring an island platform with two faces.
+The station was constructed using the cut-and-cover method.
+Major construction commenced in April 2018, and completed in January 2024.
+The station is set to open on 30 November 2025, along with the rest of the Metro Tunnel.

+The station sits in a major inner-city urban renewal area for Melbourne, and will anchor the new high-density suburb of Arden.
+A structure plan for the former industrial area was gazetted in 2022.

 Location

 Arden Street was chosen as the site for a new railway station to support the expansion of the central city and provide a focus for the development of a new commercial, residential and activity centre in North Melbourne.

 The Victorian government has stated that Arden station will support job creation by improving public transport access to inner-west Melbourne, an area which has been earmarked for urban renewal.
 Fifty-six hectares of land around the proposed Arden station, much of which is owned by the State Government, is earmarked for revitalisation as part of the project.
 The new suburb is expected to house around 15,000 people and provide 34,000 jobs.

 The Arden Station location will also play a key role in supporting the construction of the western section of the Metro Tunnel, as it houses many important facilities such as a concrete batching facility, offices, and storage areas for concrete segments.
 Tunnel boring machines were launched towards the western tunnel entrance in Kensington from this location in 2019.